 ICD-10-CM diagnosis codes, CPT codes, and patient demographics are used to identify patients who are included in the measure's denominator.
 The listed numerator options are used to report the numerator of the measure The quality-data codes listed do not need to be submitted for registry-based submissions; however, these codes may be submitted for those registries that utilize claims data.
 There are no allowable performance exclusions for this measure.
-DENOMINATOR:

-All patients aged 5 years and older with a diagnosis of asthma Denominator Criteria (Eligible Cases):

-Patients aged \geq 5 years on date of encounter AND Diagnosis for asthma (ICD-10-CM): J45.20, J45.21, J45.22, J45.30, J45.31, J45.32, J45.40, J45.41, J45.42, J45.50, J45.51, J45.52, J45.901, J45.902, J45.909, J45.909, J45.991, J45.998 AND Patient encounter during the reporting period (CPT): 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215, 99341, 99342, 99343, 99344, 99345, 99347, 99348, 99349, 99350 NUMERATOR:

-Patients who were evaluated at least once during the measurement period for asthma control Numerator Instructions: Completion of a validated questionnaire will also meet the numerator requirement for this component of the measure.
+DENOMINATOR: All patients aged 5 years and older with a diagnosis of asthma Denominator Criteria (Eligible Cases): Patients aged ≥ 5 years on date of encounter AND Diagnosis for asthma (ICD-10-CM): J45.20, J45.21, J45.22, J45.30, J45.31, J45.32, J45.40, J45.41, J45.42, J45.50, J45.51, J45.52, J45.901, J45.902, J45.909, J45.990, J45.991, J45.998 AND Patient encounter during the reporting period (CPT): 99201, 99202, 99203, 99204, 99205, 99212, 99213, 99214, 99215, 99341, 99342, 99343, 99344, 99345, 99347, 99348, 99349, 99350 NUMERATOR: Patients who were evaluated at least once during the measurement period for asthma control Numerator Instructions: Completion of a validated questionnaire will also meet the numerator requirement for this component of the measure.
 Validated questionnaires for asthma assessment include, but are not limited to, the Asthma Therapy Assessment Questionnaire [ATAQ], the Asthma Control Questionnaire [ACQ], or the Asthma Control Test [ACT].
 The specifications of this numerator enable documentation for the impairment and risk components separately to facilitate quality improvement.
 Evaluation of asthma impairment and asthma risk must occur during the same medical encounter.
 Definition:

 Evaluation of Asthma Control - Documentation of an evaluation of asthma impairment which must include: daytime symptoms AND nighttime awakenings AND interference with normal activity AND short-acting beta2-agonist use for symptom control AND documentation of asthma risk which must include the number of asthma exacerbations requiring oral systemic corticosteroids in the prior 12 months.
-Numerator Quality-Data Coding Options for Reporting Satisfactorily:
+Numerator Quality-Data Coding Options for Reporting Satisfactorily: Performance Met: Asthma impairment assessed (CPT II 2015F) AND Performance Met: Asthma risk assessed (CPT II 2016F) OR Performance Not Met: Asthma impairment not assessed, reason not otherwise specified (2015F with 8P) OR Performance Not Met: Asthma risk not assessed, reason not otherwise specified (2016F with 8P) RATIONALE: